CoderichLLC/nodejs-graphql-shape/README.md

 * Transformations are applied depth-first (inside-out, bottom-up) and from left-to-right
 * Each transformation receives the return value from the previous; creating a data pipeline

-The transformation API is designed to be extensible to fit the unique needs of each use-case.
-You may `define` (or redefine) a **user** function via:
+Transformations are designed to be extensible to fit the unique needs of each use-case.
+You may `define` (or redefine) a **user** transformation function via:
 ```javascript
 GraphQLShape.define(tfName, tfFunction); // or
 GraphQLShape.define(objectMap); // { tfName: tfFunction, tfName: tfFunction, ... }